 Possible is one of the world's newer major digital marketing networks, launched in 2011 by WPP from the combination of several separately branded units already owned by the group.
 These included Schematic and Bridge Worldwide in the US, Blue Interactive of Singapore and Quasar Media in India.
-The company launched with a total of 18 offices in the US, Asia and the UK.
+The company made its debut with 18 offices in the US, Asia and the UK.
 Zaaz was transferred into the network in early 2012 (from Wunderman), with its co-founder Shane Atchison appointed as Possible's new CEO.
 In 2015, Atchison was also named global lead within WPP for the Microsoft account.
 Another key Possible client is P&G, already a longtime sustomer for predecessor agency Bridge Worldwide.
 Further outposts have been established through acquisition, including the former Swift digital agency in Portland and mobile app developer Double Encore.
 German independent Conrad Caine was acquired in early 2016.
 By the beginning of 2017, there were 20 offices worldwide, all operating under the uniform Possible name.
 Later that year the group established its own specialised ecommerce division following the acquisition of Marketing Ignition, which develops marketing campaigns for retail giant Amazon.
-Previously a standalone unit within WPP, it was realigned in 2017 as a division of Wunderman, although it retains a separate identity.
+It now operates as Possible Commerce.
+Previously a standalone unit within WPP, the Possible network was realigned in 2017 as a division of Wunderman, although it retains a separate identity.
 That led to the resignation of CEO Atchison.
 Martha Hiefield became CEO, Possible Americas, with Josh Schmiesing as head of the Microsoft account.
-Ad Age estimated global revenues of $254m for 2016.
+Atchison returned to the fold around a year later to lead the newly created WundermanThompson North America entity.
+Ad Age estimated global revenues of $263m for 2017.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does Possible handle?
 Find out more from the Adbrands Account Assignments database